We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 Obama's going to bail out the insurance companies because his own stupid website screwed up.

-Now, wait till guys like our last caller from Cranberry, New Jersey, find out that the hated and despised insurance companies, if they praise Obama for kicking their ass, you're going to get bailed out by the guy kicking their ass.
+Now, wait till guys like our last caller from Cranberry, New Jersey, find out that they hated and despised insurance companies that they praise Obama for kicking their ass, you're going to get bailed out by the guy kicking their ass.

 I mean, the news sources they use may not report that.